GLYNDEBOURNE ACADEMY – Applications now closed

 Glyndebourne Academy is a new operatic development project which aims to support gifted and talented young singers.
-The Academy is looking for applicants aged 16 – 26 who are not currently able to consider a standard path towards music college or a career as a professional singer.
+The Academy is in the process of recruiting applicants aged 16 – 26 who are not currently able to consider a standard path towards music college or a career as a professional singer.
 This could be for reasons including personal circumstances, lack of career guidance, lack of skills development, financial barriers or other factors.

 Monday 16 February 2015